 Amjad received his J.D. in 2004 from Harvard Law School.
 While in law school, Amjad served as editor-in-chief of the Harvard Human Rights Law Journal and as a teaching assistant to Professor Scott Brewer (Contracts, Jurisprudence).
 Amjad graduated summa cum laude from Claremont McKenna College in 2001, with a B.A. in Government and English (Literature).

 In addition to his litigation practice, Amjad devotes a considerable portion of his time to pro bono matters.
 Amjad has special expertise in asylum and refugee law, deportation defense and providing legal aid to disaster victims.
 Amjad was co-chair of Latham & Watkins’ global human rights and refugee practice group.
 Amjad has first chaired over two dozen successful immigration and asylum matters.
 Amjad has received numerous awards and accolades for his pro bono work, which includes sharing the 2012 Muslim Advocates Thurgood Marshall Award.
-Amjad has also served as an expert witness in asylum cases and has testified five times before the U.S. House of Representatives on the human rights abuses of religious minorities in the Near East and South Asia.
-Amjad is also an elected member of the Council on Foreign Relations and Pacific Council on International Policy.
+Amjad has also served as an expert witness in asylum cases and has testified six times before the U.S. House of Representatives on the human rights abuses of religious minorities in the Near East and South Asia.
+Amjad also served as a member of the Council on Foreign Relations and Pacific Council on International Policy.

 Harvard Law School